dandrino/terrain-erosion-3-ways/README.md

 ## Machine Learning

-Machine learning is frequently uses as a panacea for all sorts of problems, and terrain generation is no exception.
+Machine learning is frequently used as a panacea for all sorts of problems, and terrain generation is no exception.
 Machine learning can be effective so long as you have lots of compute power and a large, diverse dataset.
 Fortunately, compute power is easy to acquire, and lots of terrain elevation data is readily available to download.

 The most suitable machine learning approach is to use a **Generative Adversarial Network (GAN)**.
 GANs are able to produce fairly convincing novel instances of a distribution described by training data.
 It works via two neural networks: one that produces new instances of the distribution (called the "generator"), and another whose job is to determine whether a provided terrain sample is real (i.e. from the training set), or fake (i.e. via the generator).
 For some more technical background, check out [these Stanford lectures](https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv).